-The Company's commercial success will depend in part on its ability to obtain, maintain, and protect its intellectual property technology.
+The Company's success will depend in part on its ability to maintain or obtain and enforce patent rights and other intellectual property protection for its technologies, to preserve its trade secrets, and to operate without infringing upon the proprietary rights of third parties.
+The Company currently relies heavily on its ability to use ReGenTM technology.
 The failure to obtain or maintain patents or other intellectual property protection on the technologies underlying its technologies may have a material adverse effect on the Company's competitive position and business prospects.
 It is also possible that the Company's technologies may infringe on patents or other intellectual property rights owned by others.
 Management may have to defend an infringement action or challenge the validity of the patents in court.
 The Company may not prevail in any intellectual property litigation.
 Intellectual property litigation is costly and time consuming.
 If the Company is found liable for infringement or are not able to have such patents declared invalid, the Company may be liable for significant monetary damages and may encounter significant delays in bringing products to market.